Linked factor analysis: Start values for Algorithm

-We construct start values $(\Lambda_0,\Psi_0)$ for $(\Lambda,\Psi)$ of the LINFA MLE Algorithm~\ref{algo:mleEM} as follows.
-We first complete the observed data by filling any missing data point about node $j$ with the simple average of all observed values about node $j$.
+We construct start values $(\Lambda_0,\Psi_0)$ for the LINFA MLE Algorithm~\ref{algo:mleEM} as follows.
+We first complete the observed data by filling in any missing data points about node $j$ with the simple average of all observed values about node $j$.
 This yields a $n\times d$ data matrix $\tilde{\mathbf{X}}$.
 We then obtain the sample covariance matrix $\tilde\Sigma$ and its spectral decomposition

-where $V\in\mathbb{R}^{d\times d}$ contains the eigenvectors and $\Phi$ is the diagonal matrix containing eigenvalues.
+where $V\in\mathbb{R}^{d\times d}$ contains the eigenvectors, and $\Phi$ is the diagonal matrix containing the eigenvalues.
 The unrotated start value for $\Lambda$ is then defined as

-where $ V_{.,1:q}$ contains the first $q$ columns of $V$ and $\Phi_{1:q,1:q}^{1/2}={\rm diag}(\sqrt{\Phi_{11}},...,\sqrt{\Phi_{qq}})$.
+where $ V_{.,1:q}$ contains the first $q$ columns of $V$ and $\Phi_{1:q,1:q}^{1/2}={\rm diag}(\sqrt{\Phi_{11}},\ldots,\sqrt{\Phi_{qq}})$.
 The start value for $\Psi$ is defined as

 Finally, we compute the matrix $R$ of eigenvectors of $\frac{1}{d}\tilde\Lambda_0^\T\Psi_0^{-1}\tilde\Lambda_0$ to obtain the rotated start value